 Creativity is your limit here.
 You can choose traditional or you can try something very different.
 You could choose a water-fight, a drawing competition, a kabaddi match instead of traditional auction or dinner meets.
 You could also use fancy dressing to your advantage.
 For instance, you can ask your volunteers to play characters from Avengers or Game of Thrones when they go to collect donations.

 Your event should create an experience to raise more money.
 An experience can be formed only when there are fun actions and participants to perform.
 You can host contests, such as Tambola, dance or singing contest or offer a service, such as a car vacuum wash.
 Whatever you choose, make sure it is combined with entertainment, fun, and a good purpose.

-Step 4: Set Your Budget for the Event
+Step 5: Set Your Budget For The Event

 If you spend everything that you raise in your event, the entire point of it will be useless.
 So, you need to establish a budget in order to differentiate the expense the funds that have to be raised.